An eyelid lift, also known as blepharoplasty, can restore your natural, more youthful shape to your upper and lower eyelids.

 Your results can be long term and will hopefully improve your appearance by 8-10 years.

-For more information on eyelid surgery, please contact our office in Little Rock, Arkansas to schedule a free cosmetic consultation.
+For more information on eyelid surgery, please contact our office in Little Rock, Arkansas to schedule a cosmetic consultation.
 Dr. Bauer and Dr. Talbert are are certified by the American Board of Plastic Surgery and have many years of experience providing procedures for patients seeking a more youthful appearance.